Memuya/PHP-Error-Handling-Class/README.md

 ![Success Message](http://i.imgur.com/yW0QyHu.png)

 ## NOT displaying a success message
-If you do not want to display a success message, simply put a 0 (ZERO) into the displayErrors() method
+If you do not want to display a success message, simply put a 0 (ZERO) into the display() method
 ```PHP
 return Errors::display(0);
 ```